Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 Skyline Homes has some gorgeous models on the market.
 My neighbor had a double wide with log siding and huge end windows overlooking a deck.
 It was gorgeous.

-Skyline is on my best manufactured home list because they at least offer a 15-month warranty.
+Skyline Homes has a 15-month warranty which is why it’s on my best manufactured home list.
 Most other builders offer the federally mandated 1-year warranty.

 Skyline Corporation and Champion Enterprises Holdings LLC recently merged and created Skyline Champion, the nation’s largest public factory home builder.